 The Company's Director of Human Resources is the spouse of the Senior Vice President and Chief Operating Officer of the Company.
-During the years ended December 31, 2016 and 2015, she earned \$133,309 and \$124,647, respectively, as an employee of the Company.
+During the years ended December 31, 2017 and 2016, she earned wages of \$136,705 and \$133,309, respectively, as an employee of the Company.

-Mark T. Krial, a member of the Company's Board of Directors (joined in April 2016), currently serves as president of Marathon TS, Inc. ("Marathon"), an IT and professional services firm which serves the federal government and commercial markets.
-Revenues from Marathon totaled approximately \$11,000 and \$0 during the years ended December 31, 2016 and 2015, respectively.
+Mark T. Krial, a member of the Company's Board of Directors, currently serves as president of Marathon TS, Inc. ("Marathon"), an IT and professional services firm which serves the federal government and commercial markets.
+Revenues from Marathon totaled \$14,271 and \$11,349 during the years ended December 31, 2017 and 2016, respectively.